chrislgarry/Robot-Table-Tennis-Mexfiles/README.md

 mexfiles
 ========

+A collection of MEX files I have written.

-A MEX file I wrote to port a C function which computes inverse kinematics for use in the MATLAB environment.
+myInverseKinematics: a MEX function which calls a C function to compute inverse kinematics for a robotic arm.